jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 I should register in the project description that determining the exact definition of input and output is one of the objectives.

 The current project might wrap up everything else about parameters.
-I have to clean up the objectives of the current project and create a new plan for it.
+I might clean up the objectives of the current project and create a new plan for it.
 Then I can work my way up to an end point.
 And in the next project I can just calmly look at the exact complexity of input and output.

 ### Brainstorm 2008-09-26